Site icon Akron Income Tax Preparation

 Consequences of Not Keeping Receipts

 Failing to keep original receipts for your tax deductions can lead to a cascade of adverse consequences.
 The IRS mandates that taxpayers substantiate their claims with adequate documentation, and without receipts, your deductions may be questioned or outright denied.
+This is where the Cohan rule comes into play, allowing deductions based on reasonable estimates even without original documentation.
 This can result in an increased tax liability, which means you could end up owing more money to the government than anticipated.

 One of the most immediate consequences is the potential for audits.
 The absence of original receipts can trigger red flags during IRS reviews, prompting a more thorough examination of your financial records.
 An audit can be time-consuming and stressful, often requiring you to provide additional documentation to justify your claims.
 The lack of receipts can make this process more difficult, as you may have to rely on less credible forms of proof, such as bank statements or credit card records, which may not always satisfy IRS requirements.